croit/vagrant-demo/README.md

 ### VMs in this setup
 Our Vagrant file defines several VMs: `croit` and `ceph1` to `ceph5`.
-`croit` is the main VM running the croit management engine, the `ceph` VMs are identically configured, each featuring three disks to be used as mon, osd, and journal.
+`croit` is the main VM running the croit management engine, the `ceph` VMs are all configured identically, each featuring three disks to be used as mon, osd, and journal.
 The Ceph VMs are started later once croit is configured.

 ## Setting up croit